Top Abraaj executives arrested on U.S. fraud charges

 After the hearing, Abdel-Wadood spoke briefly to his wife, who had watched from the courtroom gallery, before U.S. marshals led him away in handcuffs.

+Naqvi appeared in a court in London on Thursday and was remanded in custody to appear again on April 18 at Westminster Magistrates Court for the extradition case via video link, a court official told Reuters on Friday.

 Abraaj and Naqvi face related civil charges filed on Thursday by the U.S. Securities and Exchange Commission.
+Naqvi denies these charges.
+Liquidators of Abraaj could not be immediately reached for a comment.

+The SEC alleges that Naqvi and his firm raised money for the Abraaj Growth Markets Health Fund, collecting more than $100 million over three years from U.S.-based charitable organizations and other U.S. investors.

+According to the SEC’s complaint, Naqvi misappropriated money from the health fund and commingled the assets with corporate funds of Abraaj Investment Management Ltd and its parent company, and used it for purposes unrelated to the health fund.

-Reporting by Brendan Pierson in New York; Editing by Lisa Shumaker and Bill Berkrot
+Reporting by Brendan Pierson in New York and Tom Arnold in London; additional reporting by Saeed Azhar ; Editing by Lisa Shumaker/Bill Berkrot/Jane Merriman